relativitydev/relativity-trace-documentation/docs/user_documentation.md

 ### Machine Learning

 Machine Learning models can help identify risk, categorize documents to create more tailored Rules, or identify irrelevant content that shouldn't be alerted on to reduce false-positive alerting.
 Trace Machine Learning models are binary classifiers, meaning each model Ranks a document between 0-100 on the likelihood of it being a positive example of the type of content that the model is attempting to identify.
 E.g. a Spam model would Rank a document it's confident is spam as 95 and a document it believes is not spam as 15.
 Because our models are binary classifiers, you will create a different model for each behavior you are looking to identify.
-There is no limit to the number of models you implement in your workspace.
+You can have multiple Machine Learning models implemented within your workspace.

 Relativity Trace comes with an expanding set of **Pre-Built Machine Learning Models** and the **Policy Enhancement Process** to effectively implement these models within your organization.
 To learn more about the Trace Pre-Built Machine Learning Models reach out to support@relativity.com.